Administrative Services Bureau

 It is important to dispose of unwanted or expired medicine.
 Doing so will prevent accidental ingestion.
 It is harmful to our environment to dispose of medications by flushing them in a toilet or sink.
 The public wastewater facilities are not designed to remove pharmaceuticals.
 Flushing them will contaminate our local water supplies.

-Please place medication in quart size or smaller clear Ziploc style bags for disposal.
+Please place the medication in quart-size or smaller clear Ziploc-style bags for disposal.
 Pill bottles, liquids and sharp objects are not accepted.

 Property and Evidence